 Archimedes's family also supported him in getting a proper education.
 This was probably the reason for which he joined the School of Mathematics, which is in Egypt.

-Archimedes, who is regarded as the father of mathematics, devoted his whole life to discovering mathematics and also science in his later life.
-He worked in the court of King Hieron II of Syracuse.
+Archimedes is a famous Greek Mathematician who is regarded as the Father of Mathematics, devoted his whole life to discovering mathematics and also science in his later life.
+Let us read more about his life.

 There are several interesting facts about Archimedes.
 An award, namely 'The Fields Medal,' is designed with Archimedes’ image in memory of his contribution.
 This prestigious award is presented to the great mathematicians of their time.